RohiniS12345/Rohini12345/README.md

 **Minimum Requirements**

 It is not sufficient to just fit a model - the model must be analysed to find the important factors that contribute towards the conversion rate.
-AUROC must be used as a metric to evaluate the performance of the models.
+F1score must be used as a metric to evaluate the performance of the models.

 **Explanation**